Saturday, 31 July 2021

 Copyright DC COMICS

 With the five issues you see before you, we're now halfway through (not counting a few Specials and Annuals) the Secret Origins Cover & Image Gallery begun over five years ago.
 So if I continue at the same speed, we should get to the end of this occasional series by 2026.
 Still want me to go ahead?
 To be honest, I haven't read more than a handful of issues since I first bought them back in the day, and I don't think I'll bother in the main.
-However, there's definitely one exception in the group below and it's the Jonah Hex tale with great art by Gray Morrow, which I'll be reading with a glass of milk and a wedge of cheese a few minutes after publishing this post.
+However, there's definitely one exception in the group below and it's the Jonah Hex tale with great art by Gray Morrow, which I'll be reading with a refreshing glass of cold milk and a fortifying wedge of Red Leicester cheese a few minutes after publishing this post.

 Any of these comic strip stories take your fancy, Crivvies, or are you like me and slightly underwhelmed by the majority of them?
 Either way, let your feelings known in our ever-lovin' comments section.